 § 7 Exclusion and Expulsion from the Reading Room

-Users who fail to comply with the provisions set forth in these Reading Room Regulations may be prohibited from using the reading room and banned from the premises.
+Users who fail to comply with the provisions outlined in these Reading Room Regulations may be prohibited from using the reading room and banned from the premises.

 § 8 Special Arrangements